sarahkleins/cheatsheet/cheatsheet.md

 * `scripts.build`

 # Javascript
 * From mdn: A common mistake for new JavaScript programmers is to extract a method from an object, then to later call that function and expect it to use the original object as its this (e.g. by using that method in callback-based code).
 Without special care however, the original object is usually lost.
-Creating a bound function from the function, using the original object, neatly solves this problem (otherwise it thinks 'this' is the element):
+Creating a bound function from the function, using the original object, neatly solves this problem (otherwise it thinks 'this' is the element. 'this' should be the original object the method came from):
-* `element.addEventListener('click', obj.function.bind(obj))` || `buton.addEventListener('click', state.forward.bind(state))`;
+* `element.addEventListener('click', obj.function.bind(obj))` || `button.addEventListener('click', state.forward.bind(state))`;

 * `elem.classList.toggle(className)`